chc-tw/Agent-Based-Student-Life-Simulations/README.md

 - **Impossible**: Aims to balance everything in life - doesn’t want to be sick, tired, or depressed, but also wants to achieve good grades.

 ### Simulation Design
 We simulate the student life in a university environment.
 The whole experiemnt will last 6 weeks, just like a half semester.
-Every day, the agent will receive a material, and can choose following activities:
+Every day, the agent will receive a material, and consider the history of activities and current status to choose one of the following activities to do:
 - **Study**: The agents can choose to reduce mood and energy to study their daily material.
-If they don’t study, the material will accumulate, and the next time they choose to study, they will have to cover all the accumulated materials at once.
+If they don’t study, the material will accumulate, and the next time they choose to study, they have to study all the accumulated materials at once, leading to a bad study performance.
 - **Take Course**: (Monday Only) The agents can choose to reduce mood and energy to take a course.
 If they do so, they will obtain the guidance of material this week from the teacher.
 - **Socialize**: The agents can choose to reduce energy to add friends and increase their mood.
 - **Relax**: The agents can choose to rest to increase their mood.
-- **Sleep**: The agents can choose to sleep to increase their health.
+- **Sleep**: The agents can choose to sleep to increase their energy.
 - **Exercise**: The agents can choose to exercise to increase their health.
--

 #### Status Interaction
 - Days since last time study: At the end of each week, the agent would forget some of their memories (the knowledge they learned) based on this formula: $100\times \text{forgetting factor}^{\text{days after last study}}\%$.
 The default forgetting factor is 0.9.
 - Health: The agent will have a probability to get sick based on this formula: $\text{health}\%$.
 Once the agent gets sick, the agent won't be able to attend the course on Monday.
-- number of friends: The agent can can have better study ability if they have more friends.
+- Number of Friends: The agent can can have better study ability if they have more friends.
 One friend provides 10% more study ability.

-After whole simulation, agents will have a final exam to test their study result.
+After whole simulation, agents will have a final exam to validate their study result.

 ## Way to Simulate Student's Behavior
 - **Learning Simulation**: We ask LLM to do the summarization of the material to simulate the student's learning.